hippocrat-dao/hippo-protocol/docs/docs/hub-tutorials/hippod.md

 Governance is the process from which users in the Hippo Protocol can come to consensus on software upgrades, parameters of the mainnet or signaling mechanisms through text proposals.
-This is done through voting on proposals, which will be submitted by `ATOM` holders on the mainnet.
+This is done through voting on proposals, which will be submitted by `HP` holders on the mainnet.

 Some considerations about the voting process:

-- Voting is done by bonded `ATOM` holders on a 1 bonded `ATOM` 1 vote basis
+- Voting is done by bonded `HP` holders on a 1 bonded `HP` 1 vote basis
 - Delegators inherit the vote of their validator if they don't vote
 - Votes are tallied at the end of the voting period (2 weeks on mainnet) where each address can vote multiple times to update its `Option` value (paying the transaction fee each time),